aionnetwork/aion-docs/mining/equihash.md

 Memory hard problems feature several properties which make them ASIC resistant:

 - Large memory usage (relative to CPU on-chip memory).
 This forces the algorithm to access system memory resulting in memory bandwidth acting as the upper bound on algorithm run time.
-- Ineffective CPU & memory trade off.
+- Ineffective CPU & memory trade-off.
 Traditionally, CPU cycles and memory usage may be traded to offset one resource by another.
 Equihash is resistant to this type of trading by exponentially increasing CPU cycles when attempting to trade CPU cycles for memory usage.

 Aion uses a modified version of the Equihash solver developed by John Tromp.
 The original version may be found [here](https://github.com/tromp/equihash).

 The core challenge of Equihash is to find a complete binary tree of `2`<sup>`k`</sup> indices (`X` values) such that the `XOR` of the hashes of indices (along with block header and nonce) is equal to `0`.
-Additionally the following conditions must be met:
+Additionally, the following conditions must be met:

 - For each height subtree, the `XOR` of its `2i` leaf hashes must start with `i*n 0` bits.
 - The leftmost leaf of any left subtree is less than the leftmost leaf of the corresponding subtree.